hamzasattar0030-cloud/python-api-testing/api_README.md

 - Add more endpoints and edge cases
 - Improve error handling
 - Convert tests into automated test suite
 - Integrate with testing frameworks
+- Validate response data (e.g. checking fields like id and email)

 ---